summraznboi/pearl-wallet/README.md

 - **Shared packages first**, platform code as thin layers
 - **Strict dependency boundaries** between apps and packages
 - **Security-oriented design**, especially around key management and permissions

 ---

-## Repository Status

-This repository is the **only active development repository** for UniSat Wallet.

-Previous standalone repositories have been deprecated:

-- `unisat-wallet/extension`
-- `unisat-wallet/wallet-sdk`

----